Accounts payable automation best practices

 • Working capital optimization

-• Analyze exceptions and their root causes
+• Evaluate the exceptions and their causes

-• Refine automation rules and AI models
+• Train automation rules and AI models

-• Identify new automation opportunities
+• Find new automation prospects

-Effective AP automation enhances rather than replaces vendor relationships.
+Efficiently done AP automation improves vendor relationships.

-Best practice #14: Communicate changes proactively
+Best practice number 14: Communicate changes proactively

 When implementing new systems: